PVLI-25-26/PVLI-Project/GDD.md

 ## Description
 Before each expedition, the player can buy one ability from a set of available abilities in the shop.

 Abilities modify the player’s movement in a unique way, for example by granting temporary invulnerability frames, or boosting speed.
-During the expedition, the selected ability can be activated by [[Controls|pressing the designated ability]] button.
+During the expedition, the selected ability can be activated by [pressing the designated ability](#controls) button.

 This mechanic encourages strategic planning before entering the magical realm and adds depth to traversal during exploration.
 Abilities are limited to one active choice per expedition, making the selection meaningful and impactful.